foundersandcoders/api-workshop/mentor-notes.md

 ### Structure of Intro Workshop

 This is a 1 hour and 45 minute workshop with quite a lot of reading material to cover.
-As is says in the readme, students should spend about 10 minutes reading each page and it will be followed by 10-15 minutes of questions and discussion.
+As it says in the readme, students should spend about 10 minutes reading each page and it will be followed by 10-15 minutes of questions and discussion.
 Note that the asynchronous section would benefit from going through the Loupe link on the projector.

 There is a range of questions listed below - mentors should choose around 3 questions to ask each time.